Interviews & podcasts of Dee

 1. When and why did you choose this career?

-I proceeded to try all sorts of acting- stage, commercials, VO, stand up, improv, puppetry, open mic, radio, singing telegrams and television.
+Upon graduating college, I proceeded to try all sorts of acting- stage, commercials, VO, stand up, improv, puppetry, open mic, radio, singing telegrams and television.
 Most of this paid nothing and was only done for fun.
-After eight years of trying everything that looked fun, I decided to be a voice actor exclusively.
-I was in my mid thirties.
+After about a decade of trying everything that looked fun, I decided to focus on being a voice actor exclusively.
+I was in my early thirties.